Watch Klay Thompson Make 24 Three-Pointers In A Row Before The Warriors Play The Jazz

 In the five seasons prior (when Thompson was healthy), they made five straight trips to the NBA Finals and won three championships in that span.

-The Warriors are 27-7 this season, and it appears as if they will have Thompson back in the lineup soon, and they will break their playoff drought.
+The Warriors beat the Jazz 123-116 and now are 28-7 this season, and it appears as if they will have Thompson back in the lineup soon, and they will break their playoff drought.

 Related stories on NBA basketball